oak-hu/oak-hu.github.io/writing/concepts.md

 # Concepts

-> The following is a tutorial essay for the Frege paper.
+> The following is a tutorial essay for Frege's _Grundlagen_ with Fabian Pregel.
 In effect, it is a quick agenda for an hour-long discussion on a guiding question, which for this week was ‘Outline Frege's distinction between concepts and objects.
-How can Frege maintain both that numbers are objects and that "the content of a statement of number is an assertion about a concept"?’.
+How can Frege maintain both that numbers are objects and that “the content of a statement of number is an assertion about a concept”?’.
 A free-standing and much more readable version of some of the material may eventually go up on my [Substack](https://offhandquibbles.substack.com).

 ## I. Introduction